-- (1) The Accounting Officer must implement a system of acquisition management to ensure:- - (a) that goods and services will be procured by the Municipality in accordance with authorised processes only; - (b) that expenditure on goods and services will be incurred in terms of the approved budget; - (c) that the threshold values for different procurement processes will be complied with; - (d) that bid documentation, evaluation and adjudication criteria, and general conditions of contract, are in accordance with any applicable legislation; - (e) that any Treasury guidelines on acquisition management will be properly taken into account; - (f) unless the Municipality otherwise directs, that bids are invited in the Republic only; and - (g) that the laws of the Republic govern contracts arising from the acceptance of bids. - (2) In addition to paragraph 2(3), this Policy will not apply if the Municipality contracts with another organ of state as described in paragraph 24. - (3) The following line items are not required to be procured in terms of the supply chain management process:- - Audit fees; - Library books; - Telecommunication costs; - Reference books, newspapers and magazines; - Legal expenses; - Advertising costs; - Accommodation expenses and car rental for staff and councillors within the range approved by the Municipality's policy; - Occupational health expenses.
+- (1) The Accounting Officer must implement a system of acquisition management to ensure:- - (a) that goods and services will be procured by the Municipality in accordance with authorised processes only; - (b) that expenditure on goods and services will be incurred in terms of the approved budget; - (c) that the threshold values for different procurement processes will be complied with; - that bid documentation, evaluation and adjudication criteria, and general conditions of contract, are in accordance with any applicable legislation; - (e) that any Treasury guidelines on acquisition management will be properly taken into account; - (f) unless the Municipality otherwise directs, that bids are invited in the Republic only; and - (g) that the laws of the Republic govern contracts arising from the acceptance of bids. - (2) In addition to paragraph 2(3), this Policy will not apply if the Municipality contracts with another organ of state as described in paragraph 24.